at-anhnguyen2/AT_Intern_Spring_2017_Anh_Nguyen/day07_report.md

 ## z-index
 **z-inder** use to setup the stack order on one position.

-which have greater z-index number will on top.
+which have greater z-index value will on top.

-which have lower z-index number will on bottom
+which have lower z-index value will on bottom

 Default z-index is 0.